 I see part of my role as a senior leader as a developer of other leaders.
 In church terms, as much as I am called to make disciples, I am called to disciple disciple-makers.

 I take this role seriously.
 I am consistently thinking how I can encourage people around me to be better at what they do.
-Recently, someone who once worked with me on staff mentioned this intentionality on his blog.
+Several years ago, with another staff, someone who once worked with me mentioned my intentionality in developing leaders on his blog.
 (Read his post HERE.)
-Thanks Adam.
+Thanks, Adam – miss you, buddy!

-If you want to increase productivity as a leader, you have to think bigger than that.
+If you want to increase productivity as a leader, you have to think bigger than what you can do.
 In fact, I would say, you have to change your title roles.

 To increase productivity and get better as a leader:

 Change from being a manager of people to being a leader of people.